 If you’ve just been diagnosed with gestational diabetes, you’ve come to the right spot!
-After going through gestational diabetes myself, I created this gestational diabetes meal plan along with plenty of resources (like breakfast ideas for gestational diabetes), reassurance, and tips from my own experience to make your journey a little easier.
+After going through gestational diabetes myself, I created this gestational diabetes meal plan along with plenty of resources (like breakfast ideas for gestational diabetes, snack ideas for gestational diabetes, and dinner ideas for gestational diabetes), reassurance, and tips from my own experience to make your journey a little easier.
 I’m here for you!

 Estimated reading time: 12 minutes